 This certificate of higher education has one stage comprising 120 credits.
 You’ll begin with a 60-credit introductory social sciences module and complete your certificate with a choice of one from three 60-credit modules.

 You'll start with a broad introduction to the social sciences.
-You can then choose to study social science in more detail, including some of the important theories and methods that help social scientists understand how individuals and society interact, or explore key issues in either criminology or psychology in greater depth.
+You can then study social science in more detail, including some of the important theories and methods that help social scientists understand how individuals and society interact.
+Alternatively, you can explore key issues in criminology or psychology in greater depth.

 We recommend Investigating psychology 1 (DE100) if you're considering further studies in psychology as part of our diploma or degree in social sciences; Introduction to criminology (DD105) if you're considering further studies in criminology or sociology; and Investigating the social world (DD103) if you're considering further studies in sociology or any other routes through our social sciences qualifications.

 We regularly review our curriculum; therefore, the qualification described on this page – including its availability, its structure, and available modules – may change over time.
 If we make changes to this qualification, we’ll update this page as soon as possible.
 Once you’ve registered or are studying this qualification, where practicable, we’ll inform you in good time of any upcoming changes.
 If you’d like to know more about the circumstances in which the University might make changes to the curriculum, see our Academic Regulations or contact us.
 This description was last updated on 17 March 2021.